CodeFromAnywhere/sensible/docs/cli.md

 `npx create-senssible-app` or `yarn create sensible-app` bootstraps a new sensible project for you, with sensible defaults.
 After installation you can also use `create-sensible-app`, `sense`, `sensible`, `s` or `makes-sense`.

 ### Environment setup
+You need to have the following environment setup and tools installed.
+Continuing with a different setup could cause bugs...

 - macos
 - node 18, npm, yarn